albacoretuna/til/README.md

 ## Whatever chat system your team uses, you go there becuase of the people not the software, have fun, don't worry much.

-## yargs is nice NPM package to make CLI tools with nodejs
+## yargs is a nice NPM package to make CLI tools with nodejs